rawwkush/Assignment/readme.md

 ### Tags in JSP

-- Directive
+- Directive:
   if you want to import a java pacakage so that u can use it in your JSP(which actually does import when jsp is converted into servlet).

   you can also include other jsp page, and other tags using this tag

 ```
 <%@page import =" java.utils.Date "  %>
 ```

-- Declarative
+- Declarative:
   If you want to declare a global variable i.e a variable outside the service methods(like doGet() or doPost() ), we use this tag to declare the variable.

 ```